A topic from the subject of Electrolysis in Chemistry.

 Procedure

-1. Push the pencil tips into the sides of the glass.
+1. Push the pencil tips into opposite sides of the glass container.

-2. Attach one wire to each pencil tip.
+2. Attach one wire to each pencil tip (ensure good contact).

-3. Connect the other end of the wires to the battery terminals.
+3. Connect the other end of the wires to the positive and negative terminals of the battery.

 Significance

-This experiment demonstrates the process of electrolysis, which is the decomposition of a compound by passing an electric current through it.
-Electrolysis is used in a variety of industrial processes, such as the production of aluminum, chlorine, and sodium hydroxide.
+This experiment demonstrates the process of electrolysis, the decomposition of a substance using an electric current.
+Electrolysis is crucial in various industrial processes, including the production of aluminum, chlorine, and sodium hydroxide.
+It also showcases the decomposition of water into its constituent elements, hydrogen and oxygen.

 Quiz